Treating A Chemical Imbalance In Your Brain For Improving Mental Health

 When your body has an excess or shortage of any substance it needs to function correctly, you have a chemical imbalance.
 Though the term can apply to any substance the body requires, it generally refers to brain chemistry and neurotransmitters.
 Your body also produces natural hormones, an imbalance of which can cause symptoms such as reduced libido, weight gain, mood changes, difficulty concentrating, and other physical symptoms.
 Imbalances in your thyroid or adrenal glands can also negatively impact your mind and body.

-What is chemical imbalance theory?
+What is the chemical imbalance theory?

 Chemical imbalance theory, also known as serotonin theory or the serotonin theory of depression, was first introduced in the late 1950s, stating that an imbalance of the neurotransmitter serotonin caused mental health conditions such as depression, schizophrenia, anxiety, mood, personality, and behavior disorders.
 Pharmaceutical companies and popular media popularized the theory despite the lack of empirical evidence and peer-reviewed studies.

-Recent research has debunked the theory, with most studies pointing to psychological and environmental factors as well as biological factors like genetics that contribute to mental health disorders.
+Recent research has debunked the theory, with most studies pointing to psychological and environmental factors, as well as biological factors like genetics that contribute to mental health disorders.
 While there is still a lack of understanding about the exact cause of mental health conditions, the chemical imbalance theory has been largely discredited.

 Some primary neurotransmitters are serotonin, dopamine, norepinephrine, acetylcholine, GABA (gamma-aminobutyric acid), and glutamate.
 These brain chemicals play a role in many physical and emotional functions, such as sleep, behavior, memory, appetite, mood, cognition, pleasure, stress response, brain development, and arousal.